filecoin-project/specs/sync.md

         head = blks.Last().Parents()
     }

-    genesis := blockSet.GetByHeight(0)
-    if genesis != syncer.genesis {
-        // TODO: handle this...
-        Error("We synced to the wrong chain!")
-        return
-    }

     // Fetch all the messages for all the blocks in this chain
     // There are many ways to make this more efficient.
 For now, do the dumb thing blockSet.ForEach(func(b Block) {